memryx/MemryX_eXamples/video_inference/intrusion_detection/README.md

 With the compiled model, you can now run real-time inference.
 Below are the examples of how to do this using Python.

 #### Python

+Download the video from the link given below and copy it to the location `assets/surveillance.mp4`

 To run the Python example for real-time depth estimation using MX3, simply execute the following command: